soft-rahul/React-Dec-23/Notes/React/ReactState/State1.md

 # State: A Component's Memory

-## How does a state work behind the scene?
+## How does a hook work behind the scene?
 * Closure
 * Array